Zilliqa/ZRC/zrcs/zrc-1.md

 ### D. Mutable Fields

-Mutable variables represent the mutable state of the contract.
-They are also called fields.
+A non-fungible token contract requires the following four fields.
 They are declared after the immutable variables, with each declaration prefixed with the keyword `field`.

 | Name | Type | Description
 |--|--|--|